 However, the leader alone makes the decision which means he or she keeps total control.
 The leader is also solely responsible for the decision and it's consequences.

 This style is similar to the collective participative decision making style in that the leader keeps total control (and so responsibility) of the decision.
 The difference is that s/he does not seek information from the members of the group.
-Rather the leaders own perceptions and knowledge is used to decide.
+Rather the leader's own perceptions and knowledge are used to decide.

 This style is useful in emergency situations because one of the advantages is that the decision making process can be very rapid.
 Another plus is that it's clear where the responsibility lies.